World markets on oil watch as Middle East tensions flare

 Rising oil prices raise worries because they can lift near-term inflation and hurt economic growth by squeezing consumption.

-Lombard Odier's chief economist Samy Chaar said that sustained oil prices above $100 a barrel would shave 1% off global economic growth and boost inflation by 1%.
+Lombard Odier's chief economist Samy Chaar said that sustained oil prices above $100 would shave 1% off global economic growth and boost inflation by 1%.

 Unease rose after Israel launched its strike on Iran a week ago.
 An initial rally in safe-haven bonds soon evaporated as focus turned to the inflationary impact of higher oil.